rbalsleyMSFT/FFU/README.md

 # Instructions
 ### Edit the config.ini file to adjust what features your full flash update image will have.
-### Any field left blank in the config.ini file will run with default settings.
+### Any bool field left blank in the config.ini file will be considered false.
   1 = $True | 0 = $False

   **Config.ini**